This article originally appeared on VICE Poland

 I know that in 1943, prisoners of the camp were made to send postcards to their families.
 Can you elaborate on that?

-How would you explain this commercialization of death?
+How would you explain this commercialisation of death?

 Yes, once, to Auschwitz I and Auschwitz II.